 For dye to stick to fibers you need heat + acid.
 I'd like to clear up the faulty rumor that soaking your hand dyed yarn in vinegar will help.
 It will not.

 Acid dye needs HEAT + ACID to set.
-So unless you are tossing that vinegar laced skein in a microwave, crockpot or pan for an hour, soaking in vinegar will not make a difference in bleeding.
+So unless you are tossing that vinegar laced skein in a microwave (please don't use a microwave though, it screws up your fibers), crockpot or pan, soaking in vinegar will not make a difference in bleeding.

 Dyeing yarn is a chemical process and despite thorough rinsing, there is always the chance of mild bleeding.
 There are a multitude of reasons yarn can bleed and some of the (bright*) colorways may bleed because of their chemical makeup.
 To use the hair example again: You know how it always seems that when you wash your hair a few days after dyeing it, it feels as if there is more dye coming out then when you initially dyed it?
 That's what happens when colors bleed normally and it should be gone by 1, maybe 2 rinses.

 The other case of bleeding in yarn is when it's a speckle colorway.
 Yeah, #specklesaresohotrightnow.
 I know and use them in our yarn too because those little dollops of color are just too awesome!
 Because of the speckle method I use there are superficial color crystals that will be laying on top of the yarn while the color is setting.
 After setting (which takes about an hour per speckle skein) we take the skein and rinse it thoroughly, usually under a running shower head to blast all the leftover dye crystals away.
 Acid dye is very concentrated however and a single crystal that stays behind may cause the yarn to bleed.

 WHEN YARN KEEPS BLEEDING LIKE A SORORITY GIRL ON HALLOWEEN NIGHT